CASPER: Concept-integrated Sparse Representation for Scientific Retrieval: Introduction

 Science progress is accelerating at an unprecedented rate, with millions of research articles published yearly \cite{fortunato2018science}.
 This surge in scientific output makes it increasingly difficult for researchers to catch up with the latest developments \cite{huettemann2025designing}.
 As a result, there is a pressing need for robust information retrieval systems that can efficiently navigate and filter the vast landscape of scientific literature.

-In this work, we investigate Learned Sparse Retrieval (LSR) in the context of scientific literature.
-LSR is a class of neural information retrieval models that has received attention in recent years.
-Unlike dense retrieval models, LSR models encode text into sparse vectors, where each term serves as a representation unit, i.e. a dimension in the embedding space.
-The advantages of LSR over dense retrieval include 1) efficiency due to its compatibility with inverted indexes and 2) interpretability since each dimension in the representation space corresponds to a term, making it easier to understand how texts are represented and how documents are ranked for a given query.
+To address this challenge, the community has largely turned to Dense Retrieval (DR) models \cite{cohan-etal-2020-specter, singh-etal-2023-scirepeval, mysore-etal-2022-multi, kang-etal-2024-taxonomy, kang2025improving}, which encode documents into continuous vector spaces to capture semantic nuances.
+However, Learned Sparse Retrieval (LSR) has recently emerged as an attractive alternative.
+Unlike DR models, LSR models encode text into sparse lexical vectors, where each term (word or subword) serves as a representation unit, i.e., a dimension in the embedding space.
+The advantages of LSR over dense retrieval include 1) efficiency due to its compatibility with inverted indexes and 2) interpretability since each dimension in the representation space corresponds to a term.
+Realizing the full potential of LSR in this context of scientific document search, however, requires overcoming three challenges.

-It has been pointed out that searching for scientific article heavily involves the identifying research concepts to include for querying \cite{bramer2018systematic}.
-Therefore, a successful sparse model for scientific text retrieval should produce representations that capture research concepts (explicitly or implicitly) discussed in texts.
-Next, we discuss the three challenges of building such a model, and our key ideas towards addressing them.

-\textbf{Challenge \#1}. \textit{Lack of conceptual representation unit}.
-Current sparse retrieval methods \cite{bai2020sparterm, dai2019context, zhao2020sparta, formal2021splade, formal2021spladev2} utilize BERT tokens as representation units.
-Although tokens allow for matching of granular details, the lack of conceptual representation unit may hinder capturing research concepts, potentially causing the model to miss relevant documents.
+The \textbf{first challenge} is \textit{the lack of conceptual representation units}.
+Primary sparse retrieval approaches \cite{bai2020sparterm, zhao2020sparta, formal2021splade, formal2021spladev2} utilize BERT tokens as representation units.
+However, it has been pointed out that searching for scientific article heavily involves identifying research concepts to include for querying \cite{bramer2018systematic}.
+Although tokens allow for matching of granular details, the lack of conceptual representation unit hinder capturing research concepts, potentially causing the model to miss relevant documents.
 For instance, consider the example query in Table \ref{tab:representation_example}.
 Other than documents that discuss ``transfer learning'', it is expected that those discussing relevant concepts, such as ``knowledge transfer'' and ``domain adaptation'', are also retrieved.
-While SPLADE \cite{formal2021splade, formal2021spladev2}, a prominent sparse model, expands the query representation beyond the present tokens to include related ones, this expansion occurs at the token level.
-Consequently, SPLADE’s representation may fail to capture the conceptual relationship and miss relevant articles.
+While SPLADE \cite{formal2021splade, formal2021spladev2}, a prominent sparse model, expands the query representation beyond the present tokens to include related ones.
+Consequently, SPLADE’s representation fails to capture the conceptual relationship and miss relevant articles.